tsugitools/tdiscus/README.md

 in general for various pedagogies.
 The verion tracking will be done in a general way and at some point version trcking will be added to the CKEditor tool.

-* Hierarchical comments replying to comments to arbitrary depth.
-Right now it is three level hierarchy (discussion / thread / commnent) with no way to reply to a comment (i.e. turtles all the way down).
-But the hierarchy is all designed using the closure pattern and the table is even there.

 In the long term there is a dream of a Piazza-style UI and Slack-style UI using this back-end - but that will require some UI / UI design talent that I do not posess.